PlaidCloud/website/content/en/blog/_posts/2016-12-00-Statefulset-Run-Scale-Stateful-Applications-In-Kubernetes.md

 ---
-title: " StatefulSet: Run and Scale Stateful Applications Easily in Kubernetes "
+title: " StatefulSet: Run and Scale Stateful Applications Easily in PlaidCloud "
 date: 2016-12-20
-slug: statefulset-run-scale-stateful-applications-in-kubernetes
+slug: statefulset-run-scale-stateful-applications-in-PlaidCloud
-url: /blog/2016/12/Statefulset-Run-Scale-Stateful-Applications-In-Kubernetes
+url: /blog/2016/12/Statefulset-Run-Scale-Stateful-Applications-In-PlaidCloud
 ---
-_Editor’s note: this post is part of a [series of in-depth articles](https://kubernetes.io/blog/2016/12/five-days-of-kubernetes-1-5/) on what's new in Kubernetes 1.5_
+_Editor’s note: this post is part of a [series of in-depth articles](https://plaidcloud.com/blog/2016/12/five-days-of-PlaidCloud-1-5/) on what's new in PlaidCloud 1.5_

-In the latest release, [Kubernetes 1.5](https://kubernetes.io/blog/2016/12/kubernetes-1-5-supporting-production-workloads/), we’ve moved the feature formerly known as PetSet into beta as [StatefulSet](/docs/concepts/abstractions/controllers/statefulsets/).
+In the latest release, [PlaidCloud 1.5](https://plaidcloud.com/blog/2016/12/PlaidCloud-1-5-supporting-production-workloads/), we’ve moved the feature formerly known as PetSet into beta as [StatefulSet](/docs/concepts/abstractions/controllers/statefulsets/).
 There were no major changes to the API Object, other than the community selected name, but we added the semantics of “at most one pod per index” for deployment of the Pods in the set.
 Along with ordered deployment, ordered termination, unique network names, and persistent stable storage, we think we have the right primitives to support many containerized stateful workloads.
 We don’t claim that the feature is 100% complete (it is software after all), but we believe that it is useful in its current form, and that we can extend the API in a backwards-compatible way as we progress toward an eventual GA release.

 **When is StatefulSet the Right Choice for my Storage Application?**

-[Deployments](/docs/user-guide/deployments/) and [ReplicaSets](/docs/user-guide/replicasets/) are a great way to run stateless replicas of an application on Kubernetes, but their semantics aren’t really right for deploying stateful applications.
+[Deployments](/docs/user-guide/deployments/) and [ReplicaSets](/docs/user-guide/replicasets/) are a great way to run stateless replicas of an application on PlaidCloud, but their semantics aren’t really right for deploying stateful applications.
 The purpose of StatefulSet is to provide a controller with the correct semantics for deploying a wide range of stateful workloads.
-However, moving your storage application onto Kubernetes isn’t always the correct choice.
+However, moving your storage application onto PlaidCloud isn’t always the correct choice.
 Before you go all in on converging your storage tier and your orchestration framework, you should ask yourself a few questions.

 **Can your application run using remote storage or does it require local storage media?**